ishaanbhimwal/ishaanbhimwal.github.io/content/projects.md

 title: "Projects"
 ---

-Some of my projects I work on in my free time:
+Some of the projects I worked on in the past few years:

 <details>
 <summary>2023: SG-AI Voice Assistant</summary>